hedrall/md-to-github-issues/READMD.md

 # md-to-github-issues

-This is a simple parser for Markdown list.
+This is a tool to write Github issues with markdown list.

 [live demo](https://hedrall.github.io/md-to-github-issues/)